 Here to start?
 Here are a few of the aesthetic and technical solutions for making your own Small-File EcoMedia!

 In this years Small File Media Festival we are encouraging the use of obsolete technologies.
-Upwards of 53.6 billion tonnes of e-waste is generated globally each year and that number is only going to climb higher in the face of planned obsolescence.
+Upwards of 53.6 million tonnes of e-waste is generated globally each year and that number is only going to climb higher in the face of planned obsolescence.

 Old cell phones, webcams, mini-dv video cameras, scanners and and point-and-shoot cameras are a great place to start.